nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 #### Mutex

-And last the Nabto platform needs an mutex abstraction to synchronize access to shared memory and variables.
+The Nabto platform needs an mutex abstraction to synchronize access to shared memory and variables.
 The function provided by the integration and needed at link time is:

 ```